ionicthemes/firebase-authentication-for-your-ionic-app/README.md

-# How to integrate user authentication to your ionic app
+# How to integrate user authentication to your ionic app using Firebase
-In this tutorial we are going to explain how to add **Log in**, **Log out**, and **Sign up** functionality to your ionic app using the [Ionic Platform](http://ionic.io/platform "Ionic Platform") services.
+In this tutorial we are going to explain how to add **Log in**, **Log out**, and **Sign up** functionality to your ionic app using the [Firebase](https://www.firebase.com/ "Firebase") services.

-## Follow the step-by-step instructions available here: https://ionicthemes.com/tutorials/about/add-ionic-platform-authentication-to-your-ionic-app
+## Follow the step-by-step instructions available here: https://ionicthemes.com/tutorials/about/add-firebase-authentication-to-your-ionic-app

 ## Setup